ansys/pymapdl/doc/source/getting_started/docker.rst

    The license server is not intended to be used in production.
    It is only intended for testing/debugging purposes.
    Its access is limited to collaborators of the PyAnsys project.
-   If you would like to have access to it, please contact us at `pyansys.support@ansys.com <pyansys_support_>`_.
+   If you would like to have access to it, please contact PyAnsys support at `pyansys.support@ansys.com <pyansys_support_>`_.

 Connect to the MAPDL container from Python